Waiving Required Courses

 - If the waiver request is based on a course that you took, you must include a copy of your transcript showing credit and a syllabus (or at least a course description).

-- Once you have obtained the instructor’s and your advisor’s signature (or your committee chair’s, if selected), put the waiver form in the mail slot in the F261 Hall (across from the Epi Program Office)
+- Once you have obtained the instructor’s and your advisor’s signature (or your committee chair’s, if selected), put the waiver form in the mail slot in the F261 Hall (across from the Epidemiology Student Academic Services)

 called “Epi Signature Drop Box”.

-- A PDF scanned form provided to the Epi Program Office is also acceptable.
+- A PDF scanned form provided to the Epidemiology Student Academic Services is also acceptable.